AlexWorx/ALib-Class-Library/README.md

 4. A separated **General Manual** is available describing the library structure, project setup, bootstrapping, etc.

-5. A reference to C++ macros and compilation symbols is given.
+5. Reference documentation to C++ compiler symbols and macros.

 6. Tutorial and reference documentation's <b> code samples</b> are implemented as unit tests and are integrated as source and output text snippets into the documentation.